-That’s the SparkNotes version of the goal proximity effect that fuels the psychology behind why fundraising thermometers lead to more donations.
+That’s the abbreviated version of the goal proximity effect, which fuels the psychology behind why fundraising thermometers lead to more donations.

-The term “fundraising thermometer” can refer to many different things.
-Most commonly, nonprofits will have access to a few options through their fundraising software that visualizes for donors how you’re pacing toward your goal.
-We’ll cover three here that are highly impactful in helping you raise more.
+The term fundraising thermometer can refer to many different things.
+Most commonly, nonprofits will have access to a few options through fundraising software that visualizes for donors your progress toward a goal.
+We’ll cover three that are highly impactful in helping you raise more.

 Types of Donation Thermometers

 1. Campaign Fundraising Progress Bar

-A campaign fundraising progress bar is a goal tracker that showcases how much you’ve raised toward your overall campaign goal.
-It typically sits at the top of your campaign page to quickly highlight donation totals at a campaign level.
+A campaign fundraising progress bar is a goal tracker that showcases how much you’ve raised toward your overall campaign benchmarks.
+Most commonly embedded on a campaign page, it highlights donation totals at a campaign level.

-For crowdfunding platforms where the main call to action is to give, the fundraising progress bar represents the total donation volume for that campaign.
-On the other hand, for peer-to-peer fundraising campaigns where individuals can create personal fundraising pages or team pages to fundraise on behalf of a nonprofit, the campaign progress bar aggregates all direct donations to both the nonprofit and individual fundraisers.
+For crowdfunding campaigns, the fundraising progress bar represents the total donation volume for that campaign.
+On the other hand, for peer-to-peer (P2P) fundraising campaigns, where individuals can create personal fundraising pages or team pages to fundraise on behalf of a nonprofit, the campaign progress bar aggregates all direct donations to the nonprofit and individual fundraisers.

 2. Individual Progress Bars

-An individual progress bar is specific to a peer-to-peer fundraising campaign.
-It refers to a more granular view of each individual or team’s progress to their fundraising goal and progress on their particular pages.
+An individual progress bar is specific to peer-to-peer fundraising campaigns.
+It provides a more granular view of a group’s movement toward their fundraising goal.
+The display can show teams’ and individual team members’ progress.

-A sense of connection and competition can be big motivators to fundraise more.
+Connection and competition are big motivators to fundraise more.

 In fact, the median amount raised by events that empower attendees to fundraise is over four times greater than events that do not.

 3. Digital Displays of Fundraising Thermometer at Live Events

-A digital display fundraising thermometer is an event-specific tool that takes the idea of a fundraising progress bar to the next level.
-The display serves as the backdrop to fundraising activity at an in-person event.
-It reflects real-time donations, auction bids, text-to-donate contributions, paddle raises, merchandise purchases, and more.
+A digital display of a fundraising thermometer at your events takes this strategy to the next level with a visual that serves as the backdrop to fundraising activity at an in-person event.
+The fundraising thermometer widget reflects real-time donations, auction bids, text-to-donate contributions, paddle raises, merchandise purchases, and more.